Pablo-Gonzalez-Calderon/showybox-package/showy.typ

  *   + color: Text color
  *   + weight: Text weight
  *   + align: Text align
+ *   + boxed: Whether the title's block should be apart or not
+ *   + boxed-align: Alignement of the boxed title
+ *   + sep-thickness: Title's separator thickness
  * - body-styles:
  *   + color: Text color
  *   + align: Text align
+ * - footer-style:
+ *   + color: Text color
+ *   + weight: Text weight
+ *   + align: Text align
+ *   + sep-thickness: Footer's separator thickness
  * - sep:
  *   + width: Separator's width
- *   + dash: Separator's style (as a 'line' dash style) */
+ *   + dash: Separator's style (as a 'line' dash style)
+ *   + gutter: Separator's gutter space
+ * - shadow:
+ *   + color: Shadow color
+ *   + offset: How much to offset the shadow in x and y direction either as a length or a dictionary with keys `x` and `y`
+ * - width: Showybox's width
+ * - align: Alignement of the showybox inside its container
+ * - breakable: Whether the showybox can break if it reaches the end of its container
+ * - spacing: Space above and below the showybox
+ * - above: Space above the showybox
+ * - below: Space below the showybox
+ * - body: The content of the showybox
+ */
  #let showybox(
   frame: (